sateffen/poc-scrollbar/README.md

 # poc-scroller ![codeship status](https://codeship.com/projects/caec9210-ade5-0134-3cb2-36e7a5ec89be/status?branch=master)

-This is a rework of the scroller project, which I want to publish to NPM.
-The problem with the scroller is, that the name is taken, and I want to make some changes under the hood (development process and so on).
+This is a proof-of-concept scrollbar (poc-scrollbar), that just works.

+## Requirements

+This scrollbar uses the MutationObserver, so your browser has to support the MutationObserver.
+You can tell the library to use an interval checker instead, by using the option *useInterval* (see further down), but it's recommended to use the MutationObserver.

 ## Basic API